Stanford in the Vale

 One of the Tiger Moths that flew from Shellingford airfield - and still flying today with Sywell Aero Club near Northampton.

 In 1946, Royal Netherlands Air Force pilots trained at Shellingford.
-The airfield closed formally on 31 March 1948, the site later, in about 1949-52, to perhaps as late as 1960, being used as a dormitory for Irish labourers employed by Hipperson's and Wimpey's Civil Engineering Contractors and other companies, who were bussed out to sites at AERE Harwell and the airfields at Fairford and Brize Norton, then for a while by US military personnel.
+The airfield closed formally on the 31st March 1948, the site later, in about 1949-52 to as late as 1960, being used as a dormitory for Irish labourers employed by Hipperson's and Wimpey's Civil Engineering Contractors and other companies, who were bussed out to sites at AERE Harwell and the airfields at Fairford and Brize Norton, and then for a while by US military personnel.
 Later still, the site was developed as the White Horse Business Park.

 << Previous: The Inter-War Years Next: Post-War Stanford >>